 2. Imaging Lab: Students will participate in a microscopy section that will involve both techniques in epifluorescence and confocal imaging (a kind of microscopy technique that allows generation of 3 dimensional images).

 3. Informal Q&A with graduate students on research life as well as discussions around the evidence based thinking and the problem of fake news.

 SCIENTIST SPEAKER RESEARCH INTERESTS

-Dr. David Ng*
+Dr. David Ng (your host)

-“David Ng is a geneticist, science educator, part time writer, and faculty based at the Michael Smith Laboratories at the University of British Columbia.
-He is interested in various areas of science literacy, and is particularly engaged when the notions of science and art intersect.
+David is a geneticist, science educator, part time writer, and faculty based at the Michael Smith Laboratories at the University of British Columbia.
+His lab is interested in various areas of science literacy, and is particularly engaged when the notions of science and art intersect.